Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Send money to West Bank and Gaza

-Sending money to West Bank and Gaza can be easy, provided you know how to go about the process.
+Sending money to the West Bank and Gaza isn't difficult once you learn the right methods.

-Elyas Hamati moved to America alone, while his parents and wife continue living in the West Bank.
-He found a job almost as soon as he arrived, because a relative had arranged one for him in advance.
-Since his family back home depended on him financially, he had to start sending money to them quickly.
-To begin, he figured he could send them around $1,000 every two months.
+Elyas Hamati moved to America, but his parents and wife continue to live in the West Bank.
+Since his family back home depended on him financially, he determined how much he could send overseas, about $1,000 every two months.

-While Elyas could use the bank he had an account with for the transfer, he felt he might get a better deal if he weighed his options.
-He took to the internet and this is what he found.
+While Elyas could use the bank he had an account with for the transfer, he had heard he might get a better deal if he found a money transfer company.

 |Exchange rate||$1 = ILS $2.4822||$1 = ILS $2.6934|

 |Amount received for $1,000||ILS $2,422.63||ILS $2,693.40|

 |Difference of||ILS $270.77|

 Not only did the money transfer company offer Elyas a better exchange rate, it processed his transfer faster and didn’t charge a fee like his bank.
 He set up an account with the company and was soon able to send money to his family whenever they needed it.